Ukraine, 8-21-25

 .

-For today, links to reports from the Cradle and the Associated Press; others are accessible by clicking on their names or initials below.
-(SYRIA, GAZA and UKRAINE entries for this date are HEREHERE and HERE, or scroll up or down.
-YEMEN 3-19-25 entry is HERE, or scroll down.) — MCM
+For today, links to four reports: from the Cradle, Reuters, National Public Radio, and the Associated Press; others are accessible by clicking on their names or initials below.
+(GAZA 8-16-25 is HERE, or scroll down.
+UKRAINE entry for this date is HERE, or scroll down.) — MCM

 .